tbm/homepage/pages/debian/kirkwood/qnap/ts-219/mem-768m.md

 keywords: [Debian, QNAP, TS-221]
 ---

-Debian doesn't work on QNAP devices with 1 GB of RAM (i.e. TS-221).
+Debian doesn't work on QNAP devices with 1 GB of RAM (i.e. QNAP TS-221 or Fujitsu Q703).
 Even though we reported this to the Linux kernel developers, they found it difficult to investigate this issue and it never got fixed.
 The best workaround is to add `mem=768M` to the kernel command line to limit the